FlyinFeather/blog/_posts/2022-02-15-bookdown-thesis-templates.md

 permalink: /bookdown-template.html
 ---

+# Overview

+Using RMarkdown and RStudio to render static documents (pdf, html, docx) can be helpful for incorperating style rules and reproducible methods.
+It can be just as painful if complex extensions and modifications fail to work as the complexity of the pipeline can make problem solving challenging.
+Below are a collection of packages that work around writing thesis documents using multiple RMarkdown files in R. I have also created a template for UC thesis documents (`ucdown`) that can be found on github under `davan690/ucdown`.
+To install ucdown run the following command in RStudio:

+[coming...]

 ## ucDown

 I have developed a template for the University of Canberra using RMarkdown.
 The template can be accessed using the following link: [ucDown]("https://davan690.github.io/ucdown/#introduction")

 ## Other github projects for thesis writing

 How do I change the language of this repository?